-Digital Marketing Initiative Across Desktop Web, Mobile, and Kiosk
+Digital Marketing Initiative Across Web, Mobile, and Kiosk

-Business Goals: PERQ was looking to improve upon the first version of microsites and native kiosk applications that are part of their incentive based marketing campaigns for clients in the auto industry.
-An alternative solution to the dated in-store kiosks being used in auto dealerships was needed, as well as a cohesive digital experience that would transition better across desktop, mobile, and a variety of kiosk types.
+Business Goals: PERQ was looking to improve upon the microsites and native kiosk applications that were part of their incentive-based marketing campaigns for clients in the auto industry.
+They wanted an alternative solution to the dated in-store kiosks being used in auto dealerships, as well as a cohesive digital experience that would transition better across desktop, mobile, and a variety of kiosk types.